 The machine type is going to define your purpose.
-A semi-automatic espresso requires some skills and efforts to prepare a drink whereas with a Super-automatic, you just need to press a button to get the work done.
-In a semi-auto machine, due to manual process, one can customize the variables of drinks accordingly whereas in a super-auto, it can’t be done as everything is preset.
+A semi-automatic espresso maker requires some skills and effort to prepare a drink whereas, with a Super-automatic, you just need to press a button to get the work done.
+In a semi-auto machine, due to manual process, one can customize the variables of drinks accordingly whereas, in a super-auto, it can’t be done as everything is preset.

-The other face of this variation is, you need to have trained staff to prepare the drinks via a semi-auto, whereas for a super automatic, any novice can make the drink with a press of button.
+The other face of this variation is, you need to have trained staff to prepare the drinks via a semi-auto, whereas for a super-automatic, any novice can make the drink with a press of a button.

 How Many Cups a Day – The Volume

-The best way to start narrowing down your choice among the commercial espresso machine selection is to consider how much use the machine will get.
-First of all think about, how many shots will you be pulling in an hour?
+The best way to start narrowing down your choice among the commercial coffee machines is to consider how much use the machine will get.
+First of all, think about, how many shots will you be pulling in an hour?
 Calculate this for the busiest hour in the day: if 90 percent of your coffee is sold during the morning rush, you still need a robust machine that can keep up with that rush even if the rest of your day is typically slow.